VivekNakrani/Immutable-Passport-Integration/README.md

 With this code, you can implement user logout functionality effectively.

-### vii.
+### VII.
 Initiating a Transaction from Passport

-To initiate a transaction using Passport, provide the necessary transaction data and parameters.
-Use the code snippet below as a guide:
+Step 1: Define a Function to Initiate a Transaction

 ```
 // Define a function to initiate a transaction.
 const initiatePassportTransaction = async (transactionData) => {